FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/guides/compatibility/README.md

 Furthermore, bindings are encouraged to diverge APIs if they can leverage the value type versus resource type distinction for specific benefits in the target language (see [RFC-0057][rfc-0057-motivation] for context).

+### Open, ajar, and closed {#open-ajar-closed}

+Changing between `open`, `ajar`, and `closed` is binary compatible.
+Going from a more closed protocol to a more open one, e.g. `closed` to `ajar` or `ajar` to `open` is always possible, however going from a more open protocol to a more closed one, e.g. `open` to `ajar` or `ajar` to `closed` may require changing methods from `flexible` to `strict`, which is subject to the binary compatibility restrictions covered in the [strict vs flexible](#strict-flexible) section.

+Changing between `open`, `ajar`, and `closed` is not source compatible.
+Soft-transitioning for this change is not currently supported so the source changes have to be done atomically with the FIDL change.

 ## General advice